zajitschek/metaanalysis/chapters/chapter2.md

-**What question is missing on the top of the full-text decision tree? ** (Tip: what happens between abstract and full text screening?)
+**What question is missing on the top of the full-text decision tree? ** **(Tip: what happens between abstract and full text screening?)**

-***The question is*** **"Is the full text of this study available for our assessment?"**
+<The missing question is: **"Is the full text of this study available for our assessment?"**
-***It is often not explicitly stated, but without the full text it is impossible to extract all the necessary information about the study and the data.
+It is often not explicitly stated, but without the full text it is impossible to extract all the necessary information about the study and the data.
-It is a good practice to keep this in mind and use as one of your potential inclusion/exclusion criteria.***
+It is a good practice to keep this in mind and use as one of your potential inclusion/exclusion criteria.

 ###  Performing searches for relevant literature